The Gambling Law Review: Netherlands

 i Legislation and jurisprudence

 Dutch gambling law permits a range of gambling products to be offered pursuant to the Act, which was initially introduced in 1964 and has been subject to various amendments in the decades since.
 Article 1(1)(a) of the Act performs two key functions: it establishes that it is prohibited to offer unlicensed games of chance in the Netherlands and provides the definition of a game of chance.
 This prohibition is flanked by two further prohibitions, that on promoting unlicensed games of chance (Article 1(1)(b) of the Act) and that on knowingly participating in such games (Article 1(1)(c) of the Act).
+The definition of a game of chance contains two elements, namely: (1) prizes or premiums can be won; and (2) winners are determined by a process over which, generally, they cannot exercise a dominant influence.
+A March 2022 decision by the Council of State shows that where a game (this case concerned FIFA Ultimate Team) includes packs containing randomised content, the packs cannot be viewed in isolation from the rest of the game, and consequently the packs do not form games of chance in their own right.2

 There are several forms of gambling that are exempt from the requirement to be licensed and, therefore, can be offered without the provider breaching Article 1(1)(a) of the Act, conditional upon applicable conditions being satisfied.
 Such forms include promotional games of chance and small-scale gambling.

-A key case that has been influential in shaping discourse in the Netherlands is Sporting Exchange.2 Following the judgment of the Court of Justice of the European Union in the preliminary reference proceedings in Case C-203/08, where the court held that the lack of a transparent licence allocation procedure for an exclusive licence is incompatible with the freedom to provide services unless the holder thereof is a private operator subject to strict control or a public operator subject to direct control, the Council of State rendered a game-changing decision.
+A key case that has been influential in shaping discourse in the Netherlands is Sporting Exchange.3 Following the judgment of the Court of Justice of the European Union in the preliminary reference proceedings in Case C-203/08, where the court held that the lack of a transparent licence allocation procedure for an exclusive licence is incompatible with the freedom to provide services unless the holder thereof is a private operator subject to strict control or a public operator subject to direct control, the Council of State rendered a game-changing decision.
 In its judgment of 23 March 2011, it held that neither the holder of the single sports betting licence nor that of the horse-race betting licence were under suitably strict control so as to justify the lack of a transparent licence allocation procedure.
 Subsequent judgments of domestic courts have reiterated this position, notwithstanding changes that were made to the governance of De Lotto in an attempt to bring it under sufficiently strict control.
 The takeover of De Lotto by the Staatsloterij, a state-owned entity, does not automatically justify the lack of a transparent licence process for De Lotto's licences; De Lotto must be deemed to be under direct control.

 ii The regulator